InflectionPointNFT/Avastars-Contracts/docs/contracts/AvastarTeleporter.md

 ### approveTraitAccess

 Approve a handler to manage Trait replication for a set of Avastar Primes.
+Accepts up to 256 primes for approval per call.
 If successful, emits a `TraitAccessApproved` event.

 ```solidity